Ever since sugar became a part of almost every product we purchase on a daily basis, the rates of diabetes and obesity have skyrocketed.

-It is time to stop consuming processed foods and start focusing on a healthier alternative.
+It is time to stop consuming processed foods and start focusing on healthier alternatives.
 Nevertheless, the majority of the population still believes that if we eat, we will get fat.
 But, they couldn’t be further from the truth.

-What we should focus on is to get rid of the excess fat, balance our diet and decide the amounts of sugars and carbs we are going to consume (not less than 50 grams carbs per day and 1 kg quality fat).
+What we should focus on is getting rid of the excess fat, balancing our diet, and deciding the amounts of sugars and carbs we are going to consume (not less than 50 grams of carbs per day and 1 kg of quality fat).

 Different types of carbs can have different hormonal and metabolic effects.
-Plus, they are processed differently than proteins and fats are.
+Plus, they are processed differently than proteins and fats.
 The liver and the cells in the body process all the fructose.

 Therefore, if we eat more than our liver can process, we gain fat.
 This is the reason why we need to control the necessary amount of sugar in the body.
 In addition, different nutrients in the system can force different hormones to react.